 There’s nothing wrong with bland, neutral colours, but does anyone really want to live in a magnolia house forever?
 Probably not.
 Let’s be honest, it’s pretty boring.

 A lot of landlords include a clause in their tenancy agreements that states tenants must not use drawing pins, nails, picture hooks, and anything else that might damage the walls – including blue-tack.
 Why?
 Because it creates more work at the end of a tenancy.
-You’d be surprised how long it takes to go around a room and fill in half a million holes.
+You’d be surprised how long it takes to go around a room and fill in two dozen holes.